zzork/things/HackerRank solutions/README.txt

 provided; sometimes the code for printing output is provided as well.
 I've included this code where possible to give a complete picture of what a given solution is doing.

-Code is often provided with import statements as well.
+Code is often provided with import statements.
 These tend to be wide in scope; I've removed unused import statements where I've spotted them.